 The College has adopted a policy of revaluation for its leasehold properties.
-The leasehold properties were valued at fair value by professional valuers at 31 July 2020 and updated to 31 July 2021 with reference to the Building Cost Information Service indices.
+The leasehold properties were valued at fair value by professional valuers at 31 July 2020.

 The College's buildings are specialised buildings and therefore it is not appropriate to value them based on open market value.
 The buildings are stated in the balance sheet at valuation on the basis of depreciated replacement cost.